ArcAnc/Nedaire.V2/README.md

 # Nedaire
-[Nedaire] () is big mod Techno Magic mod for Minecraft with a focus on perfomance and really interesting content
+[Nedaire] () is big mod Techno Magic mod for Minecraft with a focus on performance and automation